aneasystone/github-trending/README.md

 ## Python

+* 【2023-08-08】[MeetKai / functionary](https://github.com/MeetKai/functionary) - Chat language model that can interpret and execute functions/plugins
+* 【2023-08-08】[BishopFox / CVE-2023-3519](https://github.com/BishopFox/CVE-2023-3519) - RCE exploit for CVE-2023-3519
+* 【2023-08-08】[YiVal / YiVal](https://github.com/YiVal/YiVal) - AI evaluation tool for streamlined and comprehensive comparison of prompts, models, and parameters across various modalities
+* 【2023-08-08】[daprofiler / DaProfiler](https://github.com/daprofiler/DaProfiler) - DaProfiler is an OSINT tool allowing you to collect certain information about yourself in order to rectify by rgpd requests the traces you may have left on the net.
+DaProfiler is indeed able to recover: Addresses, Social media accounts, e-mail addresses, mobile / landline number, jobs.
+On a specified subject in a limited time.
+DaProfiler is desi…
+* 【2023-08-08】[melih-unsal / DemoGPT](https://github.com/melih-unsal/DemoGPT) - Create🦜️🔗LangChain apps by just using prompts with the power of Llama 2🌟Star to support our work! | 只需使用句子即可创建 LangChain 应用程序。 给个star支持我们的工作吧！
 * 【2023-08-07】[ModelSurge / sd-webui-comfyui](https://github.com/ModelSurge/sd-webui-comfyui) - An extension to integrate ComfyUI workflows into the Webui's pipeline
 * 【2023-08-07】[hwchase17 / chat-your-data](https://github.com/hwchase17/chat-your-data) -
 * 【2023-08-07】[Gallopsled / pwntools](https://github.com/Gallopsled/pwntools) - CTF framework and exploit development library